dadaniviasha/studio/PROPOSED_FIRESTORE_RULES.md

 # How to Fix the "Missing or insufficient permissions" Error

 You've encountered an important Firebase security feature!
 The error you're seeing is because your database is correctly protecting your users' data.
-By default, no one can read the list of all users.
+By default, no one can read or write other users' data.

 To grant your **admin account** the necessary permissions, you need to update your project's **Firestore Security Rules**.